 Use The Ultimate Rewards Portal to Purchase Travel

-One of the great benefits of the Sapphire and Ink cards is that your Ultimate Rewards are worth more when you redeem them to purchase travel through the Chase Ultimate Rewards portal.
+One of the great benefits of the Sapphire and Ink cards is that your Ultimate Rewards are worth more when you redeem them to purchase travel through Chase Travel℠.

 The Sapphire Preferred and Ink points are worth 25% more, while the Sapphire Reserve points are worth 50% more.